money tips families children switzerland

 7. Rethink transportation

 Owning your own car gives you a great deal of freedom, but large family cars are expensive to buy and maintain.
 If you only have one or two kids, consider sticking with a small, economical car.
-If you only need a car occassionally, car sharing services and private rentals provide cheap alternatives to owning your own car.

-The Swiss federal railway SBB/CFF issues annual travel passes which let your kids accompany you on trains, buses, boats and even some cable cars.
+The Swiss federal railway SBB/CFF issues annual travel passes that let your kids accompany you on trains, buses, boats and even some cable cars.
 These cost just 30 francs per year per child, and are free from the third child onwards.
 If you rarely travel and generally stay on the beaten path, using public transport instead of owning a car can save you money.

 8. Buy used